lars1050/csc321-s25/02_git_collaborations/readme.md

 1. At the command prompt, navigate to your csc321 folder.
 Clone your teammate's repo.
 1. cd into their repo.
-1. In whatever way makes sense to you, record collaborators in a new text file inside the 02\_git\_collaborations folder.
+1. In whatever way makes sense to you (i.e. in whichever editor you like to work), record collaborators in a new text file inside the 02\_git\_collaborations folder.
 	- Create a file collaborators.txt
 	- list each collaborator as username,lastname,firstname (1 per line, no spaces, and a linefeed after the last line please).
-1. Add these changes to the repo.
+1. Add these changes to the repo...

 ```
 git add *